-- A bachelor's degree from an accredited college or university. - 2.
+- 1. A bachelor's degree from an accredited college or university. - 2.
 An overall GPA of 3.0 or above (on a 4.0 scale) on the bachelor's degree. - 3.
 A completed Master of Science program application. - 4.
-Recommendations from three persons, one of whom must be the applicant's supervising principal, or school district superintendent or assistant-superintendent. - 5.
+Recommendations from three persons, one of whom must be the applicant's supervising principal, or school district superintendent or assistantsuperintendent. - 5.
 Acceptable evidence of the applicant's writing ability as determined by a writing assessment completed under the supervision of the screening committee. - 6.
 A successful interview with the program screening committee. - 7.
 A recommendation for admission by the screening committee. - 8.
 Valid teaching certificate. - 9.
 At least 3 years of full-time teaching experience.

 Course Title Hours

-Phase I: An Int roduction to Urban Education
+Phase I: An I ntroduction to Urban Education

 EDAD 512 Introduction to School

 Leadership Theories and

 Practice 3

 EDAD 513 School-Based Program

 Evaluation and

 Improvement 3

 EDAD 514 Leading Change to

 Support School

 Improvement 3

 EDAD 515 Legal Issues for School

 Leaders 3

-Phase II: Case Problems in Urban Education
+Phase II: Cas e Problems in Urban Education

 EDAD 516 Leading and Managing

 Human Resource 3

 EDAD 517 Responsibility and

 Accountability for School

 Finance 3

-Phase III: Exemplary Approaches to Urban Issues
+Dhasa III.
+E.

-I muse III.
-L. remplary repproaches to erban issu
+Phase III: Exemplary Approaches to Urban Issues EDAD 519 Instructional Leadership

-EDAD 519 Instructional Leadership
+DAD 519 Instructional Leadership

 and Professional

 Development 3